Code-Institute-Submissions/whos-that-pokemon/README.md

 ### Code

+- Code for fetching the Pokémon API and filtering just 150 Pokémon from the API was used from the help of this [blog](https://www.jamesqquick.com/blog/build-a-pokedex-with-vanilla-javascript-part-2) and [video](https://www.youtube.com/watch?v=T-VQUKeSU1w&t=1405s) from Developer James Q Quick.
 - The design for the buttons was inspired by the following [Code Pen](https://codepen.io/tiffachoo/pen/aKKZrB) by Tiffany Choong

 ### Acknowledgements